 Just-in-time marketing is focused on creating only marketing content that’s needed, when it’s needed, and attuning it to the needs of interested consumers exactly when they are in the buying mood.
 In contrast, mass marketing strategies are focused on creating extensive content aimed at reaching the broadest possible audience.
 According to the survey, this strategy is proving to be less and less successful, as CMOs said that as little as 20 percent of the customers typically reached are interested in the promoted product or able to buy it.
 Accenture Interactive

-- Waste consciousness – 82% report large efforts to minimize marketing inefficiencies Tweet This!
+- Waste consciousness – 82% report large efforts to minimize #marketing inefficiencies

-- Higher digital integration – Just-in-time marketing companies don’t isolate digital marketing efforts from the rest of their marketing organization, as 58% described their digital and traditional marketing initiatives as very highly integrated Tweet This!
+- Higher digital integration – Just-in-time marketing companies don’t isolate digital marketing efforts from the rest of their marketing organization, as 58% described their digital and traditional #marketing initiatives as very highly integrated

-- Freedom with technology – 58% report complete independence when it comes to making IT investment decisions Tweet This! – indicating that the CIO-CMO relationship has grown more collaborative in just-in-time marketing companies.
+- Freedom with technology – 58% report complete independence when it comes to making IT investment decisions – indicating that the CIO-CMO relationship has grown more collaborative in just-in-time marketing companies.

 By adopting just-in-time practices, we’re seeing leading marketing organizations unlock value that was previously trapped or unattainable.
 This value accrues mostly from just-in-time marketers’ ability to engage the customer at the exact moment of need and from avoiding wastage.
 Paul Nunes, managing director, Accenture Institute for High Performance.